gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 ----

-Interupting an image list
+Interrupting an image list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| There are several approaches to interupting the display of a built in collection of images.
+| There are several approaches to interrupting the display of a built in collection of images.

-| The appraoch below uses ``wait=False``.
+| The approach below uses ``wait=False``.
 This causes **display.show** to run in the background.
 The rest of the code in the **while block** runs without waiting for the **display.show** to complete.
-| A **for loop** with timing to match the timing of the clocks is used to allow button pressing to interupt the clocks animation.
+| A **for loop** with timing to match the timing of the clocks is used to allow button pressing to interrupt the clocks animation.
-| Since the clocks has a delay of 100, with 12 images, the for loop must be set to run for a simialr time so that clocks have enough time to complete.
+| Since the clocks has a delay of 100, with 12 images, the **for loop** must be set to run for a similar time so that the clocks images have enough time to complete.
 Using a range of 12 with a sleep of 100 will do this.
-| If a button is pressed, it stops the
+| If a button is pressed, it stops the the display of the ALL_CLOCKS and displays the button letter.

 .. code-block:: python